jeremiah-sanville/PortfolioProjects/README.md

 ## About

-Hi, I'm **Jeremiah Sanville**.
+Hi, I'm Jeremiah Sanville.
 I'm an aspiring data analyst with a background of a bachelor's degree in psychology at the University of Southern Maine.
 During my study, I found that I loved to work with the data we found and make visualizations.
 Coupled with my love of computers and past coding experience, when I found the Google Data Analytics Certification, I was highly interested.
 I learned a plethora of tools including SQL, R, and Tableau and developed data cleaning, analysis and visualization skills.
 I've been eager in learning new tools and refining my skills ever since.

-This is a repository to showcase my skills and projects in the data analytics/science field.
+This is a repository to showcase my skills and projects in the data analytics and data science field.

 ## Table of contents
 - [About](#about)